arpawar/RayTracer/README.md

 The command line parser used in this project: [Lightweight C++ command line option parser](https://github.com/jarro2783/cxxopts)

+This project includes implementation of the ray tracing algorithm for triangulated surface geometry.
+Users can possibly extend the algorithm for quadrilateral meshes and CAD models.

 References:

 [1] Hsu, M. C., Wang, C., Xu, F., Herrema, A. J., & Krishnamurthy, A. Direct immersogeometric fluid flow analysis using B-rep CAD models.
 Computer Aided Geometric Design, 43, 143-158, 2016.